AnnieOhlen/angular-tour-of-heroes/README.md

 # AngularTourOfHeroes

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.7.\
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.7, minor and patch versions has been updated.\
 The project was created in order to follow the tutorial at https://angular.io/tutorial/tour-of-heroes which I recommend to beginners.

 ## Tour of Heroes